-OPERATIONAL OVERVIEW OF THE SQUEEGEE LIFT MOTOR REVERSE FUNCTION
+LIFT MOTOR REVERSE FUNCTION

 During normal machine scrubbing the squeegee operates in the auto mode.
 To prevent squeegee blade damage and excessive wear the squeegee tool is automatically lifted from the floor any time the machine is operated in reverse.
 See Figure 1.
-To get the squeegee tool to lift in reverse the drive pedal must be moved off its neutral or forward position, which triggers the needed reverse A1 speed control output pin # 16 (Blu/Blk wire).
-This (-) battery ground connection delivers the required E1 board input to the J4 connector pin #4 (Blu/Blk wire).
+To get the squeegee tool to lift in reverse the drive pedal must be moved off its neutral or forward position, which opens the normal closed (36V pos. +) control voltage from the A1 speed control output pin #16 (Blu/Blk).
+This sensed loss of the (pos.) pin#16 control voltage signal creates the required E1 board input to the J4 connector pin#4 (Blu/Blk) wire).
 This then activates an internal relay circuit that outputs the correct voltage polarity for the M2 squeegee lift motor to run a specified time (output from J3 connector pins #2 & # 3).
 This raises the squeegee off the floor to the back up position, which is half of the normal distance observed when in the machine scrub off mode.
-Moving the drive pedal back to the neutral/forward position opens the A1 throttle reverse output and the E1 control board loses its battery ground signal.
+Moving the drive pedal back to the neutral/forward position closes the A1 throttle forward output and the E1 control board gains its (+) signal.
 The J3 connector output reverses the polarity and lowers the tool back onto the floor.

-\ Programming Note: The Squeegee raise in reverse time period is adjustable.
+Programming Note: The Squeegee raise in reverse time period is adjustable.
 See the instruction in the Electrical Special Programming manual section to change the distance the squeegee will raise in reverse.